 Soybali, H. H., 2005.
 Temporal and spatial aspects of tourism in Turkey.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: